nccgroup/DetectWindowsCopyOnWriteForAPI/README.md

 * Use QueryWorkingSetEx to check the page is shared OR not
 * If not then it is an indication a patch has occurred

+This should be a performant way to detect any memory patches to the .text section of DLLs.

 Compatibility
 -------------
-Only Windows 10/11 is supported / tested
+Only Windows 10/11 tested

 What it does
 -------------
 Simply:
+* GetProcAddress of EtwEventWrite
 * Open processes
-* Search for the address of EtwEventWrite
+* Validate that NTDLL.dll is loaded and that EtwEventWrite is within the .text segement
 * Use QueryWorkingSetEx to check the page is shared OR not
-* If not then it is an indication a patch has occurred
+* If not then it is an indication a patch has occurred and alert

 Running
 -------------